moomoofarm1/nlp_workshop/README.md

-# NLP Workshop
+# SICSS-IAS 2023: Computational Text Analysis

-This repository contains code for the NLP Workshop.
+This repository contains code for the Computational Text Analysis Workshop at SICSS-IAS.

 ## License